vtjoeh/webex-desk-slide-presenter/README.md

 ## Requirement for Webex Desk Slide Presenter:

 - A Webex Desk Pro, Webex Desk or Desk Mini
-- Local admin access to the Webex Desk to install a local user account and install a macro
+- Local admin access to the Webex Desk
+- Add local user account on the Webex Desk with RoomControl permissions
-- WebexDeskSlidePresenter.js Javascript macro on the Desk device
+- Install the WebexDeskSlidePresenter.js Javascript macro on the Webex Desk device
-- The VB PowerPoint macro located in TemplateDeskProMacro_ver0.1.3.pptm
+- Download the VB PowerPoint macro TemplateDeskProMacro_ver0.1.3.pptm
-- PC or Mac needs to be on the same network as the Webex Des
+- PC or Mac needs to be on the same network as the Webex Desk

-The directions for setup can be found in the [Directions for WebexDeskSlidePresenter.pdf](https://github.com/vtjoeh/webex-desk-slide-presenter/blob/main/Directions%20for%20WebexDeskSlidePresenter_ver_0.1.3.pdf)
+Step-by-step directions setup can be found in [Directions for WebexDeskSlidePresenter.pdf](https://github.com/vtjoeh/webex-desk-slide-presenter/blob/main/Directions%20for%20WebexDeskSlidePresenter_ver_0.1.3.pdf)